nsnli/nsnli.github.io/call.md

 <h2>Submission Instructions</h2>
 Submissions to the workshop are limited to 4 pages of content (excluding references and appendices).
 Please note, while making decisions, the reviewers may not consider the appendix content.
 The submission process is single-blind.

-<b>We are also happy to announce that we are inviting re-submissions from top NLP and AI (ACL, EMNLP, ICLR, IJCAI and AAAI) venues to broaden the coverage of topics.
-If you would like to present re-submissions, please send your formatted non-anonymized draft directly to nsnli.ijcai21@gmail.com with Title, Abstract, List of Authors, and the name of the Accepted Venue.</b>
+We are also happy to announce that we are inviting re-submissions from top NLP and AI (ACL, EMNLP, ICLR, IJCAI and AAAI) venues to broaden the coverage of topics.
+If you would like to present re-submissions, please send your formatted non-anonymized draft directly to nsnli.ijcai21@gmail.com with Title, Abstract, List of Authors, and the name of the Accepted Venue.

 All submissions must be in IJCAI double-column format (<a href="https://www.ijcai.org/authors_kit">IJCAI 2021 Author's Kit</a>).